The Hotel: Berkshire Mountain Lodge

 The Bottom Line:

-The rates ($113 in low season to $250 in peak weeks) seem reasonable for the size of the room and amenities.
+The rates at the Berkshire Mountain Lodge seem reasonable for the size of the room and amenities.
 The pool was good.
 We liked all the extras and the room itself.
 We would absolutely stay here again if we were skiing on nearby slopes in winter or coming to hike, bike and explore in the museums in spring, summer or fall.

 Pin it for later!